 Joan Gardner is president and co-founder of Friends of IPWSO (the International Prader-Willi Syndrome Organization).
 She is the PWSA (USA) parent delegate to the IPWSO board.
 Her son, Larry, was born in 1968 and diagnosed with PWS when he was 3 months old.
 She has been president of PWSA of MN; chair and organizer of the 2001 international joint IPWSO and PWSA (USA) convention.
 Her husband, Jim, was treasurer of the PWSA board of directors for many years and co-organizer of the 2001 international conference.
 In addition, Joan has been a member of Lifecore Biomedical Inc (biotechnology company), FR Bigelow Foundation, National Association of Children’s Hospitals and Related Institutes, Hamline University, the Children’s Hospitals and Clinics of MN and Girl Scout Council of the Saint Croix Valley boards of directors.
 She has chaired The Children’s Hospital Inc and the Biomedical Research Institute boards of trustees.

 Mitch and his wife Francine have a daughter, Ali, who has Prader-Willi syndrome.
-They have recently been working, successfully, on the first steps in her transition to a new supportive living environment.
-That change also required navigating the change to their home state of Connecticut for the proper funding mechanism.
+They have recently been working, successfully, on her transition to a new supportive living environment.
 Mitch currently serves on several boards for charitable organizations and has been honored for his charitable giving and fundraising efforts.
-Professionally, Mitch Cohen leads Ernst & Young LLP’s Global Life Sciences Tax practice.
-In this capacity, he has worked with many of the firm’s largest pharmaceutical, biotechnology and medical device clients, and currently serves as tax coordinating partner for several of Ernst & Young’s high-profile global clients.
+Professionally, Mitch leads Ernst & Young LLP’s Global Life Sciences Tax practice.
+In this capacity, he has worked with many of the firm’s largest pharmaceutical, biotechnology and medical device clients.
+Mitch also currently serves as the Global Coordinating Partner for all service lines on a Fortune 100 biopharmaceutical company.
 Mitch received a BS in Accounting from Syracuse University and a JD from The State University of New York’s University of Buffalo Law School.

 Dan Driscoll, M.D., Ph.D.